 THE START: 9.25am Under 11’s & accompanying parents

 THE COURSE: 2 laps of a new course, which starts at the Clock Tower in Market Square and includes both Market & Kingsbury Squares.
 The course is still approx 800 metres and the route will be marshalled with a senior lead runner for juniors to follow.
-Finish will be in Kingsbury Square funnel.
+Finish will be in the High Street.

-AWARD: Prize or medal to all finishers plus a £2 voucher to spend in the Feathers PH.
+AWARD: Prize or medal to all finishers.
+A drinks voucher will also be available to spend in Mendoza cafe.